 “What about my apartment?”

-If you are planning a six month trip or longer, consider renting your apartment through an agent or check with friends who may need a place to rent temporarily.
+If you are planning a six-month trip or longer, consider renting your apartment through an agent or check with friends who may need a place to rent temporarily.
 Many people feel tied because of property commitments but getting the mortgage payments covered can be easy if you rent it out.
 You may even have some left over towards your trip each month.
 That way you know you have somewhere to come back to when (or if), you decide to come back home.

 “I’m going through a hard time”

 If you are going through a hard time in your life, making plans to travel can help guide you through a bleak period.
-Maybe you’re suffering from stress, a break up or a bereavement.
+Maybe you’re suffering from stress, a breakup or bereavement.
 No matter what life event is happening in your life right now, a change can be the best thing to get you back on the road to recovery and give you a new perspective on life.